BasileR/plastic_detection_from_space/README.md

 Each notebook is self explanatory.
 A description is provided at the top of each notebook.
 Let us give a brief recap of their content here :

 * Plastic Spectral Unmixing   : Algorithms using spectral unmixing techniques with K-means for clustering.
-* Test_hypothese_Alina      : Algorothms using Statistical testing for plastic detection
+* Test_hypothese_Alina        : Statistical testing for plastic detection
-* Plastic supervised learning : Algoithms based on supervised learning more specifically KNN and Naive Bayes
+* Plastic supervised learning : Algorithms based on supervised learning more specifically KNN and Naive Bayes
 * Graphs 		                  : Codes for detection with graph theory
 + a report that explains our project with more details

 ### How to use utils to run the notebooks